puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_installing.markdown

 ![Windows note](/images/windows-logo-small.jpg)

-* Windows nodes that pull configurations from a Linux or Unix puppet master can use any Forge modules installed on the master.
-Continue reading to learn how to use the module tool on your puppet master.
+* Windows nodes that pull configurations from a Linux or Unix Puppet master can use any Forge modules installed on the master.
+Continue reading to learn how to use the module tool on your Puppet master.
-* If you are getting SSL errors or cannot get the puppet module tool to work, check out our [error messages documentation][errors].
+* If you are getting SSL errors or cannot get the Puppet module tool to work, check out our [error messages documentation][errors].

 **Solaris Note**
-To use the puppet module tool on Solaris systems, you must first install gtar.
+To use the Puppet module tool on Solaris systems, you must first install gtar.

 The [Puppet Forge][forge] is a **repository of pre-existing modules,** written and contributed by users.
 These modules solve a wide variety of problems so using them can save you time and effort.